justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

         --private --container-format bare \
         --disk-format raw "INSTANCENAME"

 6. Wait for the command to finish running.
 If successful, it should output the info about the new image that was created.

 7. You are now ready to go to the DESTINATION cluster to start up a new instance and to select the image that was just uploaded.
-If the data is meant to be persistent, it is best to use the "Boot from image (creates a new volume) option.
+If the data is meant to be persistent, it is best to use the "Boot from image (creates a new volume)" option.

+.. _instructions on migrating running instances: 218501427#migrate-an-ephemeral-instance-using-the-openstack-cli

 .. meta::
     :labels: glance migrate image